Orange-TheGameDev/lovetroid/README.md

 # Project 62B

-This is my passion project - a metroidvania/existential horror.
+This is my passion project - a sci-fi metroidvania with cool lore.

 Hopefully things go according to plan lol.